lmh-hml/ORB_SLAM3/README.md

 ### Forked from original ORB-SLAM 3 repository for a Fina Year Project.
 Please see below for the README for the original repository.

-Please follow instructions below to install ORB-SLAM 3 and all dependencies.
+Please follow instructions in original README (under OBR-SLAM3) to install ORB-SLAM 3 and all dependencies.
 This fork also depends on pcl-ros (http://wiki.ros.org/pcl_ros), and the Point cloud library.(https://pointclouds.org/).

 AFTER installing ORB-SLAM 3 and its dependencies, install the following: